weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Group results

 Use properties or cross-references to group results.
-To group returned objects, the query must include a `near...` search operator such as `nearText` or `nearVector`.
+To group returned objects, the query must include a `Near` search operator, such as `Near Text` or `Near Object`.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">